 How Is Home Loan Different From Plot Loan?

 Home loans and plot loans serve similar purposes.
-You take a home loan or a plot loan to buy a property as an investment or to develop it.
+You take a home loan or a land loan to buy a property as an investment or to develop it.
 But do not confuse a plot loan with a home loan.
 There are some underlying differences between both when it comes to tax implications, qualifications, eligibility and other parameters.

 Home loans are taken for buying properties that have already been constructed or are under construction.
 Home loans are also taken for buying properties that will be developed or improved in the near future.
 But if you plan to develop a property on a piece of land with the motive of purchasing the property, then “plot loan” is the answer.